 WAVE TROTTER:Zorro and Matthew enjoying the surf at Mount Maunganui.
-Photos by Tracy Hardy.
+Photos and video by Tracy Hardy.

 Mount Maunganui's latest surfing sensation Zorro the piglet is turning heads as he rides waves across the ocean beach.

 Around lunchtime, Zorro - energised from his breakfast of bread and milk - and his owner Matthew Bell head down to the beach to check out the swell, and if things look promising its surfs up.

 The 27-year-old Mount local has been teaching his pet piglet Zorro to surf for the last three weeks.